JohannesLorenz/lmms-wiki/LMMS-Architecture.md

 Would someone give me a quick overview of the BB track architecture?

-**Answer:**

-All actual tracks of BB-tracks are located within BbTrackContainer (see bb_track_container.h/bb_track_container.cpp).
-Get all tracks via engine::getBBTrackContainer()->tracks().
-Playing a certain BB track (i.e. all TCOs of the tracks inside at a certain position) is achieved via bbTrack::play(...).
+All tracks in BB editor are located within a separate track container `BBTrackContainer`.
+You can access the container by `Engine::getBBTrackContainer()`.
+Playing a certain BB track (i.e. all TCOs of the tracks inside at a certain position) is achieved via `BBTrack::play(...)`.

-BB track 0 = all TCOs (patterns) of the instrument tracks inside at position 0.
-BB track 1 = all patterns at position 1 and so on..
-See bbTrackContainer::fixIncorrectPositions() for an illustration.
+Tracks in BB editor has one TCO per each beat/bassline.
+The index of BB track corresponds to the index of TCO for parent BB track in the track.

 # Linux audio architecture